 When you move into the scanner, the X-ray tube rotates around you.
 Each rotation produces several thin image slices of your body.
 You may hear buzzing, clicking and whirring noises during the scan.

 You may be given an intravenous injection of a contrast material to help make the images clearer.
-After the scan, you'll be advised to drink a lot of fluids to help your kidneys flush the contrast material from your body.
+After the scan, you will be advised to drink a lot of fluids to help your kidneys flush the contrast material from your body.

-A technologist in a separate room can see and hear you during the entire exam, and you’ll be able to talk with the technologist via intercom.
+A technologist in a separate room can see and hear you during the entire exam, and you will be able to talk with the technologist via intercom.
 The technologist may ask you to hold your breath at certain points during the exam to avoid blurring the images.

 Low-dose CT lung cancer screening